tbenthompson/tbenthompson_site/content/post/regularized_rate_state.md

 \label{rstransform}
 \end{equation}

-For me, this is nicer in that I can understand the new "state" parameter, $\Psi$, as the current strength of friction when $V$ is vanishingly small.
+For me, this is nicer in that I can understand the new "state" parameter, $\Psi$, as the current strength of friction when $V = V_0$.

 Now, I'll get the aging law in terms of $\Psi$.
 Differentiating \ref{transform}: